 You can read the details of what's been changed in every game update over on our official forums.

 My client “repairs” itself every time I crash.
 What should I do?

-The most likely possibility is that your Gw2.dat file has somehow been corrupted, either in downloading the game or due to a crash.
+The most likely possibility is that your Gw2.dat file has somehow been corrupted—either when downloading the game or due to a crash.

-- First, try re-downloading the file by renaming your current Gw2.dat to Gw2.old and running the launcher again.
-This will “back up” your file and allow you to download a new working copy.
+- First, try re-downloading the game data file by renaming your current Gw2.dat file (located in your installation folder) to Gw2.old and running the launcher again.
+This will “back up” your file and allow you to download a new working copy of the game.

 - In addition, you may want to make sure that your GW2 folder is not installed to your Program Files directory.
 We recommend C:\Games\GW2 or something similar.

 - If you’re still having problems, you may have hardware issues or background applications may be causing the file to become corrupt.
 Visit our Technical Support forums to see if you can find a solution to your particular issue, or start a thread while noting the location of your GW2 folder.